 The intensity of the colours and shape of the leaves will also depend on a variety of factors such as sun exposure, size of pot, potting mix and what time of the year it is.
 Full sun coupled with cool temperature will create more compact growth and red tips and ridge on the bottom side of the leaf.

 Surface of the leaves is coated with a light dusting of farina.
 Farina acts like a sunscreen and helps protect against sunburn.

 Echeveria Glauca grows on a low stalk, close to the ground.
 Individual plants can reach about 15cm in diameter and 10cm height in ideal conditions where the plant is repotted regularly into bigger pot and fresh potting mix, or has a lot of space for the roots in the garden.

-The nickname hens and chicks is used to describe many different succulent varieties, but means multiple offsets forming underneath the mother rosette, or 'hen'.
+The nickname hens and chicks is used to describe many different succulent varieties, but describes multiple offsets forming underneath the mother rosette, or a hen.
 Echeveria secunda glauca is particularly prolific and famous for its offset production.